 Dressing up is all part of the enjoyment of Venice carnival.
-But for some it’s more than just about being seen and photographed, it’s a creative challenge to produce THE most beautiful mask or costume.
+But for some it’s more than just about being seen and photographed, it’s a creative challenge to win the Venice carnival most beautiful mask competition.

 This year competition was fierce with 2 ultimate awards on offer – one for the most beautiful mask on the carnival theme of food and one for the most beautiful overall mask.